talamoig/glpienc/README.md

 Consider that is safer to create a special DB user for this task, giving it select-only access to the DB.

+### Ignore the domain part

-There is also the optional parameter `domainremove`, that defaults to `false`.
+*glpienc* has the `domainremove` parameter, that defaults to `false`.
-If this parameter is set to `true` the query against the database will be made only for the hostname part, without the domain part, ie. if you invoke the ENC against `my-hostname.domain.at.com` the query on the database will be performed for `my-hostname` only.
-This is an useful option since puppet uses FQDN while maybe you don't keep the FQDN inside GLPI (tipical inside a single domain case).
+If this parameter is set to `true` the query against the database will be made only for the hostname part, without the domain part (ie. if you invoke the ENC against `my-hostname.domain.at.com` the query on the database will be performed for `my-hostname` only).
+This is an useful option since puppet uses FQDN while maybe you don't keep the FQDN inside GLPI (tipical in a single domain scenario).

+#### When MySQL database cannot be accessed

-*glpienc* has also a fallback mechanism, ie. every time it is invoked if it can access the GLPI database will make a copy of it on a SQLite database file.
-It will not copy everything but just the *yaml* associated to a host.
+*glpienc* has a fallback mechanism, ie. every time it is invoked:
+ - if it can access the GLPI database, it will make a copy of the generated yaml content on a SQLite database file,
-So, as soon as it cannot access the GLPI database, *glpienc* will fallback to the SQLite database for retrieving the hosts yaml.
+ - if it cannot access the GLPI database, will retrieve yaml content from the SQLite file.

+### Installing

 To install inside puppet: